(Not offered) Double Master's Degree in Industrial Engineering and Thermal Energy Systems

 Double Master's Degree in Industrial Engineering (MII) and Thermal Energy Systems (MSET)

-This Master's Degree in Industrial Engineering includes a Block of Leveling, composed of subjects designed so that all students of the Industrial Engineering program (composed of the Degree in Industrial Technology Engineering plus the Master in Industrial Engineering) acquire the same skills, regardless of the degree from which they access the Master.
-These subjects, which are within the optional module of the Master in Industrial Engineering, must be taken as complementary training, if the Academic Committee of the master deems it necessary, in addition to the 147 credits of the double Master.
+this master's degree in Industrial Engineering contemplates a leveling block, composed of subjects aimed at all students of the Industrial Engineering Program (composed of the degree in Industrial Technologies Engineering plus the Master in Industrial Engineering) acquire the same competences, regardless of the degree from which they access the master's degree.
+These subjects, which are within the Optativity Module of the Master in Industrial Engineering, must be completed as training supplements, in case the Master's Academic Commission considers it necessary, additionally to the 147 credits of the double master's degree.